vedantsinghania05/vedantsinghania05.github.io/readme.md

 ## About

-This is the Minimal Personal Website + Portfolio template for Astro!
+This is the Minimal Personal Website + Portfolio template for the latest version of Astro (v5.x.x)

 This is the same template I use for my personal website!
 You can use it to build a personal website and portfolio that suits your needs!
 Read below to learn how to use this as a template for your own personal website!